Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 8,171 Skiable Acres | 36 Lifts

-Utah’s Powder Mountain technically boasts the most skiable acreage (8,464 acres), but Whistler Blackcomb comes out on top thanks to its 32 lifts compared to Powder Mountain’s nine.
-And with the recent upgrade of the Green Chair to the Emerald Express six-pack, the Catskinner to a high-speed quad, and the addition of a 10-person gondola from the upper village to the Peak 2 Peak connection, all but three chairs and a few surface lifts are high-speed.
-That’s quite the uphill capacity—78,000 per hour, to be exact.
+Utah’s Powder Mountain technically boasts the most skiable acreage (8,464 acres), but only 2,000 of it is lift-served.
+Whistler Blackcomb comes out on top thanks to its 32 lifts and 8,000-plus skiable acres.
+And with the recent upgrade of the Fitzsimmons Express with a high-speed eight-pack chair, the Blackcomb base area experience has been vastly improved.
 Whistler does everything big, from its raucous après scene in the village to its thigh-burning 5,280 feet of vertical.
 It may be trite to say that there’s something for everyone here, but Whistler is one of the few ski resorts where it rings true.

 2. Park City Resort, Utah